-Learn what Central Auditory Processing Disorder (CAPD) is, the causes, and the telltale signs that a child or person has it.
-Why a CAPD test is necessary.
-Read on…
+Explore what Central Auditory Processing Disorder (CAPD) is, its causes, and the telltale signs in children and adults.
+Understand why a CAPD test is recommended.

-CAPD is thought to affect almost 5% of school aged children.
-People affected by CAPD have normal hearing, meaning that their outer, middle and inner ear are all working well, but they are unable to process what is being heard.
-For children, CAPD will be more obvious when the child is in a noisy environment or when they are given a number of instructions at once.
+CAPD is believed to affect about 5% of school-aged children.
+Individuals with CAPD may have normal ear function but struggle with sound processing.
+For children, the symptoms will be more evident in noisy environments or when given several instructions at once.
 This can affect how the child performs in class.

-The causes of CAPD are still unknown.
-But what we do know is that CAPD involves changes in the way the brain processes sound, but we don’t know why this happens.
-It is also not clear if the child is born with CAPD or if it develops after birth.
-It is also known that children affected with ear infections in multiple occasions are the most susceptible to developing CAPD.
+The exact causes of CAPD are still unknown.
+What’s known is that CAPD involves changes in how the brain processes sound, but the reasons are still being studied.
+It is also not clear whether the condition is congenital or develops post-birth.
+However, it is known that children with frequent ear infections may be more susceptible to developing CAPD.

 CAPD will not show up in a standard hearing test.
-A specific test for CAPD is done to assess the auditory processing skills in addition to hearing ability.
-Before doing the assessment, an extensive case history is taken and a hearing test to rule out hearing loss is done.
+A specific test for CAPD is performed to assess the auditory processing skills and hearing ability.
+This involves an extensive case history and a preliminary hearing test to rule out hearing loss.

-In an auditory processing assessment, an audiologist will perform a series of tests to determine if the person is able to listen to speech in background noise, repeat a series of words or numbers, listen to words coming to both ears at the same time, ignore words from one side and focus on the other side.
+During an auditory processing evaluation, the audiologist will perform a series of tests to determine if the individual is able to listen to speech in background noise, repeat a series of words or numbers, listen to words coming to both ears at the same time, and ignore words from one side and focus on the other side.

-Many disorders present behavioral characteristics similar to CAPD that can cause the listener to perform poorly on behavioral central auditory function tests and/or exhibit similar functional listening difficulties (Ferre, 2014).
-With a multi-disciplinary approach, working with audiologists, speech pathologists, psychologists, doctors and even teachers can ensure that the patient receives the right diagnosis and care.
+Many disorders present behavioural characteristics similar to CAPD that can cause the listener to perform poorly on behavioural central auditory function tests and/or exhibit similar functional listening difficulties (Ferre, 2014).
+A multi-disciplinary approach involving audiologists, speech pathologists, psychologists, doctors, and even teachers can help ensure that the individual receives a suitable diagnosis and care.

 Schedule a video consultation for this